Lori J. Bertman, Board Chair

 Lori co-founded the Center for Disaster Philanthropy, coming full circle in her past work with nonprofit organizations, foundations, corporations, and individual donors in fund development and strategic giving.
 She is a regular contributor to The Huffington Post and Fortune.
 Read Insights from Lori J. Bertman.

 Henry L. Berman, Board Member

-He holds a bachelor of science in communications from Ithaca College, a master’s and doctorate in education from Boston University and a certificate in business and management from the Harvard University Extension School.
-For more than a decade, he served as adjunct faculty at Boston University School of Education and later also taught fundraising and philanthropy at the Harvard University Extension School.
+Henry earned a bachelor’s degree in communications from Ithaca College, a master’s and doctorate in education from Boston University, and a certificate in business and management from the Harvard University Extension School.

 Ronna D. Brown, Board Member

 Ronna D. Brown is the president of Philanthropy New York.
 Under her leadership since 2007, Philanthropy New York’s membership has grown and its mandate expanded.
 It is an important connector in fostering collaboration and knowledge-sharing among its 285 member organizations, and a presenter of programs, services and resources that foundations rely upon.
 It also is increasingly acknowledged as a key voice in informing and advancing public policies that support effective philanthropy and a productive nonprofit sector.

 Philanthropy New York, then called NYRAG, played a valuable role as a convener for funders after Hurricanes Katrina and Rita by organizing information for funders, convening key funders and nonprofits for in-person dialog, and being a resource for peer learning and best practice development.
 Based on the Gulf Coast experience, Philanthropy New York has built its resource offerings to provide information to its membership about disaster giving with each succeeding disaster, both domestic and international.